jan-schaeffer/google_scholar_scrape/README.md

 A Python script that scrapes Google Scholar profiles for name and domain, guesses how they could be combined in an email-address and verifies whether these addresses exists using the isitaralemail API.

 # Features
-- Navigates the first 100 results pages for a given search term (scholar does not show 100+ pages)
+- Navigates the first 100 results pages for a given search term, limits search results to one year (e.g. 2021-2022) to maximize number of results (scholar does not show 100+ pages)
 - Looks for links to authors' profiles
 - Scrapes name and domain from profile page (see picture below)
 - Automatically removes non-Latin and non-English (ä, ü, ö, ...) characters from the name